RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 ><sub>Davinci Surgical Robot</sub>

 ##### **1.5.
 Haptic interfaces**
+It is important to note that the forces are not always very well rendered.
+As a result, huge amount of research is being done on haptic interfaces, on how to render the force and transmit it directly.
+In the video below, a typical haptic device can be seen.
+This device is on of the oldest ones, where the user can control for both the position and the orientation at the end point, as well as the force.
+So it transmits and renders the force.
+This device is a closed loop system.
+The delay depends on first, the distance between the user and the endpoint, and second, the type of communication used.
+Usually, this delay is between 100 ms (milliseconds) and 400 ms. However, it can be much longer depending on the distance.
+This delay can generate incorrect responses and unstable behavior.

 > + **Pros:**
 > + Transmits the forces applied by the user
 > + Renders the forces perceived by the robot to the user